 Places are divided into foundation and open categories.
 Anglican places (135) and Catholic places (135) are allocated to practising members of those churches.
 Free Church places (50) go to members of partner Free Churches.
 Only 10 Open places are available without faith requirements.
 After looked-after children and those with EHCPs, places in each category are allocated according to the published oversubscription criteria in the admissions policy.

-At A-level, 45.9% of entries achieved grades A*-B in 2024, close to the England average.
-The sixth form has inclusive entry requirements of five GCSEs at grades 9-4.
-While headline grades are average, the school ranks first in Redhill for sixth form outcomes.
-Seven students applied to Oxbridge, with one securing a place at Cambridge.
+At A-level, 60% of entries achieved grades A*-B in the current data, with 30% at A*/A. The sixth form has inclusive entry requirements of five GCSEs at grades 9-4, ranks 669th academically out of 2,549 sixth forms, and ranks first in Redhill for sixth-form outcomes.

 St Bede's is the only educational establishment formally recognised as a local ecumenical project by Churches Together in England.
 Founded in 1976 as Britain's first jointly Anglican and Roman Catholic state school, it became the only fully ecumenical Church school in the world when Free Churches joined the partnership in 1992.
 The school is a charitable trust jointly held by the Anglican Diocese of Southwark and the Roman Catholic Diocese of Arundel and Brighton.